 Once the new test is created, you have the option of using one of our built-in templates or creating a test from scratch.

-Each PTE test step is comprised of two parts: the tester instruction and the tester confirmation.
+Each Plain-Text Editor test step is comprised of two parts: the tester instruction and the tester confirmation.

 - Click the New Step button.